ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

 - Model interpretation

-MLBox is similar to other Automated Machine Learning libraries since it does not automate the data science process.
+MLBox is similar to other Automated Machine Learning libraries as it does not automate the data science process, but augments a developers ability to quickly create machine learning models.
 MLBox simply helps developers create the optimal model and select the best features to make predictions for the label of your choice.

 One draw back of the MLBox library is that it doesn't necessarily conform to a data scientist's process, rather, the data scientist has to work the way the library expects.
 One example, is that I will often use three datasets when developing machine learning solutions in an attempt to avoid overfitting: train, validation, and test.
 Having these three datasets is rather difficult to do with MLBox.

 Lets get started using the MLBox library!

-### Developing Using MLBox
+### Developing with MLBox

 #### Installing MLBox
 For this demo we will be using Anaconda Virtual Environments, and I will be using Visual Studio Code as my IDE.
 For more information on how to use the Anaconda distribution with Visual Studio code check out this [blog](https://ryansdataspot.com/2019/02/14/anaconda-environments-in-visual-studio-code/) I wrote.
 Additionally, I will be developing on a windows machine which is currently in an experimental release.